kinoute/moviestills/README.md

 It avoids requesting again some websites pages when there is no need to.
 It is a nice thing as we don't want to flood these websites with thousands of useless requests.

-In case you are using our Docker images to run `moviestills`, don't forget to change the volume path to the new internal cache folder, if you set up a custom cache folder.
+In case you are using our Docker image to run `moviestills`, don't forget to change the volume path to the new *internal* cache folder, if you set up a custom *internal* cache folder.
+But you should not bother editing this *internal* cache folder anyway, since you have volumes and can set the desired path on your host machine for the cache folder.

 ### Data